bosagora/agora-cl-docs/website/docs/agora-cl-usage/checkpoint-sync.md

 :::info

-Installing `prysmctl` via `agora-cl.sh`, or downloading it from agora-cl's github release page, will be possible in an upcoming stable release.
+Installing `prysmctl` via `agora.sh`, or downloading it from agora-cl's github release page, will be possible in an upcoming stable release.

 :::